winnowerhs/RedBard/README.md

-# diva
+# RedBard
-a MacroQuest lua for superior automation for the modern bard
+a MacroQuest lua for bard automation, singing with heart, boosting the DPS of the entire group with love